Weetbix/cryptopals-solutions/notes.md

 with a result that was 16 bytes shorter than the results from the internet pages!

 Note: Check if your EBC encryption is padding!!

+Quite a long one, recommedned as one 2week study period.

+I implemented it with padding